civetweb/civetweb/docs/UserManual.md

-    mg.onerror(msg)             -- error handler, can be overridden mg.auth_domain              -- a string that holds the HTTP authentication domain mg.document_root            -- a string that holds the document root directory mg.lua_type                 -- a string that holds the lua script type mg.system                   -- a string that holds the operating system name mg.version                  -- a string that holds CivetWeb version
+    mg.onerror(msg)             -- error handler, can be overridden mg.auth_domain              -- a string that holds the HTTP authentication domain mg.document_root            -- a string that holds the document root directory mg.fallback_document_root   -- a string that holds an optional second document root directory mg.lua_type                 -- a string that holds the lua script type mg.system                   -- a string that holds the operating system name mg.version                  -- a string that holds CivetWeb version